Recent rise in COVID-19 community cases due to 'proactive' screening, situation remains 'under control'

 There are also other swabbing centres being set up in collaboration with private partners, such as a testing facility at One Farrer Hotel, he said.

+In response to a question on why there are days when fewer tests are conducted, Assoc Prof Mak said that this depends on the dormitory that is "allocated" for the day.

+"The number does vary, sometimes from a larger number in one day, and a smaller number another day.
+We have not changed our testing tempo," he said.

-While the Government continues to set up more swab test centres to ramp up testing and contact tracing, strong infection control measures will continue to be the mainstay of the fight against COVID-19, he said.
+While the Government continues to set up more swab test centres to ramp up testing and contact tracing, strong infection control measures will continue to be the mainstay of the fight against COVID-19, Mr Gan said.

 “We must therefore continue to practice strict safe distancing and good personal hygiene, to prevent transmission,” he said.